AugurProject/augur-walkthrough/portfolio.md

 ## Favorites

-- [ ] Verify view is blank if user hasn't marked any markets as favorite
+- [ ] Verify view is blank if user hasn't marked any markets as favorite.
-- [ ] Verify only markets marked as favorite show up
+- [ ] Verify only markets marked as favorite show up.
+- [ ] Verify that unfavorited markets are removed from the view.
+- [ ] Verify pagination works.

 ## Transactions